 Two years later, the PPP has expanded its reach to 8 different student-led branches across San Diego.
 We hold bi-monthly workshops with a group of over 70 passionate voices of all genders, hoping to educate our community about menstrual health and discuss the injustice and stigma surrounding periods.
 Through school-based and city-wide menstrual product drives, our organization has collected and donated over 215,000 pads and tampons to homeless menstruators, survivors of domestic violence, at-risk youth, low-income students, and Central American migrants in vulnerable living conditions.
 We are so excited about our future plans and hope that this is only the beginning of our role in the menstrual movement!

 We are devoted to providing opportunities for you to support our cause.
 If you have any questions about how to get involved, please contact either one of us or our organization's email found on the Contact page!

-Andrea Rix (she/her), 16, is a junior at The Bishop's School.
-This year, she is most looking forward to connecting with some of the women at the homeless shelters and hearing their stories.
+Andrea Rix (she/her), 18, is a first-year studying biochemistry at Yale University.
+This year, she is most looking forward to connecting with some of the women at local homeless shelters and hearing their stories.
 Through this experience, she hopes to learn more about how menstrual injustice looks in her own community and amplify the voices of women in need.

-Yasi Henderson (she/her), 17, is a junior at The Bishop's School.
+Yasi Henderson (she/her), 19, is studying biopsychology at UC Santa Barbara.
 Her favorite part of the organization is the community's efforts to debunk the stigma by making periods the normal, comfortable topic of discussion that they should be.
 She believes that this is an essential first step in addressing period poverty as a whole.